dufcrule/hugo-docs-site/content/en/docs/getting-started/example-page.md

 Find out how to use our {{< glossary-tooltip "api" >}} in this section of the documentation.

+If it's broken, you can figure out how to fix it by using the {{< glossary-tooltip "mttr" >}} formula.
+This is calculated by dividing the total unplanned maintenance time spent on an asset by the total number of failures that asset experienced over a specific period.
+Mean time to repair is most commonly represented in hours.

 {{% pageinfo %}}
 This is a placeholder page.
 Replace it with your own content.
 {{% /pageinfo %}}